onegreyonewhite/pytimeparse2/README.rst

     :target: https://badge.fury.io/py/pytimeparse2

-This is a `pytimeparse <https://github.com/wroberts/pytimeparse>`_ based project with the aim of optimizing functionality and providing stable support.
+This is a `pytimeparse2 <https://github.com/wroberts/pytimeparse>`_ based project with the aim of optimizing functionality and providing stable support.

-Copyright (c) 2021 Sergey Klyuykov <onegreyonewhite@mail.ru>
+Copyright (c) 2023 Sergey Klyuykov <onegreyonewhite@mail.ru>

 Licensed under the MIT License (see source file ``pytimeparse2.py`` for details).